jasonhuan9/cse15l-lab-reports/lab5.md

 ## Reflection

 Something I learned from lab in the second half of the quarter was vim and git.
-I like vim because if you learn it you could become really quick and efficient at writing code or making quick edits to a file.
-I believe that learning git is very useful because it allows for collaboration with other.
+I like vim because if you learn it, you could become really quick and efficient at writing code or making quick edits to a file.
+I believe that learning git is very useful because it allows for collaboration on projects with others.